 Cache never becoming consistent after failed updates

-#11 Updated by Matt Benjamin about 1 year ago
+#11 Updated by Matt Benjamin over 1 year ago

 basically, in my judgment, yes. note that there were additional changes originally in this series that just optimized cached lookups--those have been removed